JCleary682/ContemporaryComputingProjects/README.md

 Project Repo for CSC3045

-Testing Push and pull for project space
+Testing Push and pull for project space - Simon